tgompper1/tgompper1/README.md

 ### Welcome 👩‍💻

-I am a second year student at McGill Univerity majoring in Computer Science.
+I am a third year student at McGill Univerity majoring in Computer Science.
 I am minoring in Communications Studies to gain an understanding of the impact of communication technologies on people throughout history!

 - 😄 Pronouns: She/Her
 - 🌱 I’m currently learning about software design and algorithms and data structures!